safe-global/safe-cli/README.md

 **Don't use `update` command in mainnet, as it can leave your Gnosis Safe funds stuck.
 Safe CLI is still a beta**

 [![asciicast](https://asciinema.org/a/c7ekQpCl2WJIYEmYYYgdfcfjv.png)](https://asciinema.org/a/c7ekQpCl2WJIYEmYYYgdfcfjv)

+## Use custom contracts
+**Safe-cli** comes with the official Gnosis Safe contract addresses deployed on Mainnet, Rinkeby, Kovan and Goerli configured by default.
+If you want to use your own you can edit the file `safe_cli/safe_addresses.py`

+Be careful when modifying these addresses, the funds in a Safe can get stuck if an invalid address it's used when updating to an invalid Safe Master Copy.

 Contributors
 ------------